Substance Use in Adolescents

 Typically, adolescents with a moderate or severe substance use disorder are referred for further assessment and treatment, often by a behavioral health specialist, or, in some cases, to a specialty substance use disorder treatment program.
 In general, the same behavioral therapies used for adults with substance use disorders can also be used for adolescents.
 However, these therapies should be adapted.
 Adolescents should not be treated in the same programs as adults; they should receive services from adolescent programs and therapists with expertise in treating adolescents with substance use disorders.

-Drugs that are used to treat withdrawal symptoms resulting from stopping the use of nicotine, THC, and other substances are available for adolescents and can be prescribed by a primary care provider.
+Medications that are used to treat withdrawal symptoms resulting from stopping the use of nicotine, THC, and other substances are available for adolescents and can be prescribed by a primary care physician.

 More Information

-1. National Institute on Alcohol Abuse and Alcoholism (NIAAA): Alcohol Screening and Brief Intervention for Youth guide for health care practitioners
+1. National Institute on Alcohol Abuse and Alcoholism (NIAAA): Alcohol Screening and Brief Intervention for Youth: A Practitioner's Guide

 2. National Institute on Drug Abuse (NIDA): Brief Screener for Tobacco, Alcohol, and other Drugs (BSTAD) tool